HighlanderLab/AlphaPart/vignettes/references.md

 * Sorensen and Kennedy (1984) Estimation of Response to Selection Using Least-Squares and Mixed Model Methodology.
 Journal of Animal Science, 58(5):1097–1106. https://doi.org/10.2527/jas1984.5851097x

 * Sorensen et al. (1994) Bayesian analysis of genetic change due to selection using Gibbs sampling.
-Genetics Selection Evolution, 26:333. https://doi.org/10.1186/1297-9686-26-4-333 (Full probablistic analysis of the mean of breeding values over time - providing a full posterior distribution.)
+Genetics Selection Evolution, 26:333. https://doi.org/10.1186/1297-9686-26-4-333 (Full probabilistic analysis of the mean of breeding values over time - providing a full posterior distribution.)

-* TODO: Add other key classic references
+* Ugarte et al. (1996) Genetic Parameters and Trends for Milk Production of Blond-Faced Latxa Sheep Using Bayesian Analysis.
+Journal of Dairy Science, 79(12):2268-2277. https://doi.org/10.3168/jds.S0022-0302(96)76604-3 (Example for the full probabilistic analysis of the mean of breeding values over time with unknown parent (genetic) groups.)

 ## References for the partitioning method

 * 	Woolliams et al. (1999) Expected Genetic Contributions and Their Impact on Gene Flow and Genetic Gain.
 Genetics, 153(2): 1009–1020. https://doi.org/10.1093/genetics/153.2.1009 (Describes the flow of the genes through the pedigree by decomposing pedigree relationship matrix.)

 * García-Cortés et al. (2006) Multibreed analysis by splitting the breeding values.
 Genetics Selection Evolution, 38(6):601-615. https://doi.org/10.1051/gse:2006024 (Developed a quantitative genetics model with additive genetic values that are split into several independent parts depending on their genetic origin.)